 Directive 2009/28/EC (RED) [pdf, 1.3 MB, English], the Renewable Energy Directive (RED), contains an overall 20% target for renewable energy uptake and a specific target for 10% renewable energy in transport.
 It is important to note that the transport target is not additional to the overall target.
 Currently, the RED provides Member States with the option of using either an EU average grid emissions factor or the national grid emissions factor for estimating the contribution of renewable electricity used in transport (primarily electric road vehicles and trains).
 The RED does not provide a specific approach for counting energy consumed in transport from biomethane injected into the grid or hydrogen produced from renewable sources.

-The project focuses on whether there are conditions under which it is possible and beneficial to count all of the renewable electricity, biomethane injected into the grid and renewable hydrogen towards the 10% transport target.
+The project focused on whether there are conditions under which it is possible and beneficial to count all of the renewable electricity, biomethane injected into the grid and renewable hydrogen towards the 10% transport target.
 If such conditions and benefits can be identified, then it would be justifiable to reform the simple averaging approach currently used in the RED.
-The project further involves a consideration of the specific circumstances, such as technical, legal and regulatory aspects related to e.g. the use of electric vehicles or biomethane from the grid.
-In addition, it considers the potential such an approach could have in stimulating greater uptake of renewable energy.
+The project further involved a consideration of the specific circumstances, such as technical, legal and regulatory aspects related to e.g. the use of electric vehicles or biomethane from the grid.
+In addition, it considered the potential such an approach could have in stimulating greater uptake of renewable energy.

 The report [pdf, 2.7 MB, English] is available for download.